horihiro/azure-functions-nodejs-opencv-sample/README.md

 # azure-functions-nodejs-opencv-sample

-This is **unofficial** sample project of Azure Functions for node.js with OpenCV([opencv4nodejs](https://www.npmjs.com/package/opencv4nodejs)) and made from [azure-functions-nodejs-opencv-template](https://github.com/horihiro/azure-functions-nodejs-opencv-template).
+This is **unofficial** sample project of Azure Functions for node.js with OpenCV([opencv4nodejs](https://www.npmjs.com/package/opencv4nodejs)) and made from [azure-functions-nodejs-opencv-template](https://github.com/horihiro/azure-functions-nodejs-opencv-template) with [Dev Container](https://github.com/horihiro/azure-functions-nodejs-opencv-devcontainer).

 # How to try